rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 `;
 {{< /highlight >}}

-Since you already have seed data in your *src/index.js* file for two users, you can give one of the two users a role, in this case an admin role, which can be checked later when deleting a user.
+Since you already have seed data in your *src/index.js* file for two users, you can give one of them a role.
+The admin role used in this case will be checked if the user attempts a delete operation:

 {{< highlight javascript "hl_lines=9" >}}
 ...